jwnichols3/ebs-examples/ebs-cloudwatch/ebs-cloudwatch-cross-account/README.md

 At the top level if a "navigation" dashboard that links to the different sub-dashboards.

 Each sub-dashboard has a unique combination of Account Number, Region, and Tag Name/Value.
 For scaling purposes, the dashboard limits are taken into consideration.
-Currently (Oct 2023) there is a 2500 metric limit per CW Dashboard.
+Currently (Oct 2023) there is a 2500 metric limit per CloudWatch Dashboard.
 The logic will "shard" the dashboards.

 For example, as sub-dashboard might look something like: